kenakamu/RulesEngineOnFunction/README.md

 This repository contains a sample Azure Functions application for [RulesEngine](https://github.com/microsoft/RulesEngine).
 The rule definition is stored in Cosmos DB.

+## What is RulesEngine

+You can use RulesEngine to compare input data against pre-defined rules, both defined by using JSON format, to identify if the input data meet the rule or not.
+It supports complex rules definition by supporting hierarchy and lambda expressin in C# to compare data.

+## Why you may want to host it on Azure Function?

+RulesEngine is provided as NuGet packages which you can include in your project.
+In cloud native world, its common to separate services into microservices which responsible on particular tasks.
+Typically, these services provide endpoint which other services can call-in.

+Azure Function is great choice to host a service as webservice which is responsibile this purpose.
+You can host Azure Functions in Azure Subscription, or you can deploy it to kubernates.
+See [Azure Functions on Kubernetes with KEAD](https://docs.microsoft.com/en-us/azure/azure-functions/functions-kubernetes-keda) for more detail.

+## Why you may want to store rules definition in Cosmos DB

+Actually, you can host rules definition anywhere, even local to the Azure Function.
+It's depends on:

+- how many rules you have
+- how frequent you update them
+- how fast the rules have to be reflected

+Azure Functions has native Cosmos DB binding for trigger/innput/output which is good match for managing and updating rules definitions.

 # Architecture

 ![](./assets/rulesenginearchitecture.png)

+- Client sends input data as JSON
+- Azure Function host RulesEngine and process input data
+- Rules definitions are stored in Cosmos DB
+- Cosmos DB notifies any change to the rules to Azure Functions near real-time by using Cosmos DB change feed

 # Required Azure Service